ausmlab/rso_tracking/README.md

 ```

 # 4. Evaluation
-- This code will evaluate detecting and tracking performance
+- This code will evaluate the performance of detecting and tracking.
-- We used motmetrics library to measure tracking performance
+- We used `motmetrics` library to measure tracking performance
     - To install it, please refer to https://github.com/cheind/py-motmetrics
 ```python
 # example of the script